IBM-Cloud/phonebot/README.md

 [Incoming Webhooks](https://api.slack.com/incoming-webhooks) are used by Phonebot to post the translated call audio as channel messages.
 We need an incoming webhook for each channel with a registered outgoing webhook.
-Visiting the [Service Integration](https://my.slack.com/services/new/incoming-webhook) page will allow you to create a new webhook that exposes a URL to post channel messages.
+Visiting the [Service Integration](https://my.slack.com/services/new/incoming-webhook) page will allow you to create a new incoming webhook URL to post channel messages.

 ADD IMAGE